MinchinWeb/seafoam/README.rst

   Header for related posts listing.
 Requires that the `Related Posts Plugin <https://github.com/getpelican/pelican-plugins/tree/master/related_posts>`_ be active.
+SEAFOAM_VERSION
+  The version of the them (automatically provided by the bundled plugin).
 SITELOGO
   Link to the site logo (displayed in the navbar).
 This is relative to the SITEURL.